SokinjoNS/telethon_TG_IDs/README.md

 ## Support

 For issues, questions, or contributions, please open an issue in the GitHub repository.
-Your feedback and contributions are welcome!
+Feedback and contributions are welcome!

 ## License